This article outlines which positions can be done remotely and which require physical presence.

 If remote work is not available, relocation is a viable path.
 The sports betting industry is global, with opportunities in Europe, Asia, and North America.
 Many large companies operate in multiple countries, allowing internal transfers.

-Cyprus and Malta are major hubs that import top talent for trading, compliance, and operations.
+Cyprus and Malta are major European hubs that import top talent for trading, compliance, and operations.
 These countries offer favorable regulatory environments.

 Many firms help with visas and cover relocation costs.
 This is especially relevant for professionals moving from restricted markets.